TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/_General/Chart.md

 Modifiers are applied to existing notes but are listed as separate events.
 A modifier applies to all notes on the same tick, so different notes on the same tick cannot have different modifiers unless the modifier specifically targets a single color/type.

-In .chart, single notes get forced as HOPOs (hammer-ons/pull-offs) automatically if they are close enough to the previous note and are also a different lane as the previous note.
-The default threshold is `(65/192) * <chart resolution>` ticks, rounded down (192 res = 65 tick threshold, 480 res = 162.5 -> 162 tick threshold).
-This can be changed through the song.ini tag `hopo_threshold` (or the legacy `eighthnote_hopo`).
+Notes get forced as HOPOs (hammer-ons/pull-offs) automatically if they are close enough to the previous note, unless they are the same lane as the previous note, or are a chord.
+In .chart, the default threshold is `(65/192) * <chart resolution>` ticks, rounded down (192 res = 65 tick threshold, 480 res = 162.5 -> 162 tick threshold).
+This can be changed through the song.ini tag `hopo_frequency`.

-Chords do not get naturally forced as HOPOs, they must be forced using the HOPO flip modifier.
+Notes can have their natural forcing flipped using the strum/HOPO flip modifier, referred to as forcing.
+Both single notes and chords can be forced, and it is possible to create same-fret consecutive HOPOs (both single and chord) through forcing.

-Sustains do not get removed if they are shorter than a certain threshold, unlike .mid.
+In .chart, sustains do not get cut off if they are shorter than a certain threshold, unlike .mid.
 This can be configured through the song.ini tag `sustain_cutoff_threshold`.

 #### Note and Modifier Type Divisions